+OpenGL preview of cached nodes on the disk instead, which can significantly impact its performance.
 OpenGL Node Cache Size on Disk: The amount of disk space, in megabytes, that Harmony is allowed to use to cache the OpenGL preview image of cached nodes when it used up all the RAM reserved for this purpose.

-If there is no more memory and no more disk space left to store the preview image of cached nodes, Harmony will not be able to cache every frame in the scene, which means it may have to regenerate the preview image of cached nodes when you scrub through the scene.
+NOTE If there is no more memory and no more disk space left to store the preview image of cached nodes, Harmony will not be able to cache every frame in the scene, which means it may have to regenerate the preview image of cached nodes when you scrub through the scene.